Euseby Baisley1

 Hon.
 Nicholas Herbert1

-Hon.
-Nicholas Herbert lived at Great Glemham, Suffolk, England.1
+He lived at Great Glemham, Suffolk, EnglandG.1

 Child of Hon.
 Nicholas Herbert and Anne North